Jayita11/Book-Recommendation-System-ML/README.md

 ![Screenshot 2024-08-15 at 3 08 19 PM](https://github.com/user-attachments/assets/1e2297d9-d12e-4ea2-bc3a-a9da294f2062)

 ## Deployment
 Deploy the model using a Streamlit app (app.py).
-The app allows users to input house data and get price predictions.
+The app allows users to select a book and get recommended books.
 To run the app, execute the following command:

 https://book-recommendation-system-ml-cbuhkeure2vat6yw3qgvew.streamlit.app